Tecno Camon 19 Pro price in Pakistan & specifications

-Tecno Spark 6 price in Pakistan and features.
-The Tecno Spark 6...
+Tecno Spark 6 price in Pakistan and specifications.
+Tecno Spark 6 is...

 The Tecno Camon 19 Pro smartphone will be available for purchase.
 A MediaTek Helio G96 chipset will be in the new phone.